 Girl, Interrupted by Susanna Kaysen

-This best-selling memoir set in the 1960s details Kaysen's time spent at a psychiatric hospital after being diagnosed with borderline personality disorder at the tender age of 18.
-There, she meets several characters, one of whom is a sociopath named Lisa, later played by Angelina Jolie in the movie version.
+This best-selling memoir set during the 1960s details Kaysen's time spent at a psychiatric hospital after being diagnosed with borderline personality disorder at the tender age of 18.
+There, she meets several characters, one of whom is a sociopath named Lisa, played by Angelina Jolie in the movie version.
 Kaysen's brilliant writing will make you question your own definition of what is normal and sane.

 More Than Enough: Claiming Space for Who You Are (No Matter What They Say) by Elaine Welteroth